sjvyas/csce645/final-report.md

 - First, I obtained the boundary pixels of individual objects/shapes within the segmented images.
 The boundary pixels were transformed to x-y coordinates, thus, allowing me to work in the object space from the image space.
 - In order to obtain the skeletal representation of the objects, and eventually the Medial Axis, I used Voronoi Diagrams, which are known to produce good approximations of the Medial Axis, using the boundary coordinates of the objects as Voronoi sites.
 - Due to a high number of boundary points, the skeletal representation of each object was dense with branches as it captured all the boundary noise.
 In order to get rid of the noise induced brances, and obtain a fairly simple Medial Axis, I implemented a skeleton pruning technique.
 - The pruning was done on a rule-based approach, depending on the size and/or class of the object.
+This accounted for the Multi-Level of Detail Representation of objects within the scene.
 - Finally, to reconstruct the shapes (objects) from the pruned skeleton of the objects, I used the skeleton points as Voronoi sites and constructed the Voronoi Diagram respecting the semantic labeling of the individual objects.

 I will now explain the above steps in detail.